Imperial examination: Three Kingdoms

 The first standardized method of recruitment in Chinese history was introduced during the Three Kingdoms period in the Kingdom of Wei.
 It was called the nine-rank system.
 In the nine-rank system, each office was given a rank from highest to lowest in descending order from one to nine.
 Imperial officials were responsible for assessing the quality of the talents recommended by local elites.
-The criteria for recruitment included qualities such as morals and social status, which in practice meant that influential families monopolized all high ranking posts while men of poorer means filled the lower ranks.
+The system was ostensibly based on a few criteria: moral probity, administrative ability, and the contributions of the person or his family to the newly created Cao Wei regime.
+In practice, descent also played an important role, as the service grade of a candidate's father had a bearing on their candidacy grade.
+Since the criteria for recruitment included qualities such as morals and social status, this in practice meant that influential families monopolized all high-ranking posts while men of poorer means filled the lower ranks.

 The local zhongzheng (lit. central and impartial) officials assessed the status of households or families in nine categories; only the sons of the fifth categories and above were entitled to offices.
 The method obviously contradicted the ideal of meritocracy.
 It was, however, convenient in a time of constant wars among the various contending states, all of them relying on an aristocratic political and social structure.
 For nearly three hundred years, noble young men were afforded government higher education in the Imperial Academy and carefully prepared for public service.
 The Jiupin guanren fa was closely related to this kind of educational practice and only began to decline after the second half of the sixth century.